Nicci Gilbert: 2010– Present: Soul Kittens Cabaret, R&B Divas Atlanta, From The Bottom Up and New Music

-On October 11, 2010, a trailer for the stage musical "Soul Kittens Cabaret" directed by Gilbert, was released to YouTube via American Technologies.
+On October 11, 2010, a trailer for the stage musical Soul Kittens Cabaret directed by Gilbert, was released to YouTube via American Technologies.
 The musical features R&B singers Faith Evans, Fantasia Barrino, Monifah, Syleena Johnson and Gilbert.
 It was released to DVD on January 11, 2011.

 In 2012, she executive produced TV One's R&B Divas, whereas she was cast alongside singers Faith Evans, Keke Wyatt, Monifah, and Syleena Johnson.
 The show documents the singers living in Atlanta, Georgia as they work towards rebuilding their careers.
 Gilbert appeared on the show for seasons one and two, becoming one of the more notable and controversial figures on the show.
 The first episode aired on August 20, 2012.
 Throughout the show, R&B Divas singers collaborated on a charity album commemorating the life of Whitney Houston, featuring the single "Love Yourself" which is also featured in the TV show's introduction.
 Proceeds of the album went towards benefiting organizations committed to improving the lives of women.
-In 2015, she partnered with Queen Latifah to produce a series for BET Networks called "From The Bottom Up" a series she created and executive produced for two seasons in 2015 to present.
+In 2015, she partnered with Queen Latifah to produce a series for BET Networks called From The Bottom Up a series she created and executive produced for two seasons in 2015 to present.

 On April 7, 2017, Gilbert released a single called "Fly" through Brownstone Records.

-In July 2022, Gilbert became a honorary inductee into Sigma Gamma Rho sorority.
+In July 2022, Gilbert became an honorary inductee into Sigma Gamma Rho sorority.